meleu/tdd-ruby/loops-blocks-and-strings.md

 In order to create the banner we need:

 1. check how many characters there are in the given string
-2. put the `=` character the same amount of times as the length of the given string, above and below the string
+2. print, in a line, the `=` character the same amount of times as the length of the given string
+3. print the given string in a new line
+4. print again the same amount of `=` characters in a new line

 #### String length